-CACEIS Fund Administration is a commercial company specialising in mutual fund accounting.
+CACEIS Fund Administration is a commercial company specialising in UCI accounting.
 It is a subsidiary of the CACEIS Group.

-CACEIS Fund Administration is responsible, in particular, for the valuation of the mutual fund and the preparation of the interim documents.
+CACEIS Fund Administration in responsible, in particular, for the valuation of the fund and the preparation of the interim documents.

 • Statutory auditors: